Working With Your Insurance Company After A Fire

 - If you need to stay elsewhere, keep all living expenses receipts, and any receipts related to the cleanup.

-- Ask your insurance agent what expenses you are entitled to and for how long.
+- Ask your claims advisor what expenses you are entitled to and for how long.

 Get an advance

 If you were forced to evacuate your home quickly, you will likely need things such as toiletries and clothes for work.
 Your homeowners’ policy should cover the cost to replace these items, but obviously that will take some time.
-Ask your insurance agent to provide an advance against an eventual claim.
+Ask your claims advisor to provide an advance against an eventual claim.
 Remember to save the receipts for your purchases.